Matrix-LoL-Group/Rules/README.md

 Player's account must be eligible according to the terms of Name Conformity. (refer to [1.2](#12-name-conformity))

 ### 1.1.2 Account eligibility
-Player's account must be on the West European server (EUW).
+Player's account must be on the European West server (EUW).

-### 1.1.3: Player eligibility
+### 1.1.3 Player eligibility
-All participating players should have at least 2 seasons of ranked games with possible exceptions.
-(Season 10 and 11)
+All participating players must have played Ranked Solo/Duo queue in Season 11, aka have a rank from this season.
+All participating players must also play at least 15 games of Ranked Solo/Duo within February 1, 2022.
+This is to ensure every player is the owner of their account.
+The games must either be played on your main account on EUW, or your main account on any other server, if this is the case.
+Your main account must also be at least level 50.

-### 1.1.4: Team eligibility
+### 1.1.4 Team eligibility
-Teams are allowed to join if their "power score" is maximum of 228.
+Teams are allowed to join if their "power score" is not too high for the division limit.
+To see the division limits, check below:
 _Note: the "power score" is calculated as a sum of the "power scores" of the players.
 The "power score" of a player is based on his S11 peak rank as follows:_
 | LoL Peak Rank   | Score                                                   |
 | --------------: | :------------------------------------------------------ |